-Average Auto Insurance Costs for Bad Drivers in Oregon
+Average Car Insurance Costs for High-Risk Drivers in Oregon

-If you are determined to be at fault for a car crash or convicted of a vehicular offense, your insurance rates are bound to grow.
-The more red flags you accumulate, the more costly your car insurance policy becomes.
+If you are defined as at fault in an accident or convicted of a driving offense, your car insurance rates are bound to climb.
+The more red flags you accrue, the more expensive your car insurance becomes.

-In Oregon, your first minor at-fault crash will cost you $743.34 annually in car insurance premiums.
-A DUI or DWI — considered one of the most serious vehicular infractions — could increase your annual insurance expenditure in Oregon by an average of $1,097.85.
+In Oregon, your first minor at-fault collision leads to a penalty of $743.34 each year in car insurance payments.
+A DUI — one of the most serious driving violations — may raise your yearly insurance rates in Oregon by an average of $1,097.85.

 |At-Fault Accident (<$1,000)||$2,120.55|